 The truth is, even the worst parenting day is filled with mostly success.

-Instead of focusing on big and small victories, we focus on big and small failures.
+However, instead of focusing on big and small victories, we get wrapped up on our big and small failures.

 Instead of recognizing that we are GREAT moms, we focus on that weak moment when we lost our temper.